ucan-wg/did-mailto/README.md

 #### Key Authentication

-Key authentification message must conform to the following ABNF definition, which refers to `did-key-format` defined in [did:key] specification
+Key authentication message must conform to the following ABNF definition, which refers to `did-key-format` defined in [did:key] specification

 ```abnf
 auth = "I am also known as " did-key-format